 Students must present their Southeastern Student ID card to check out their books.

-Students are required to return the book(s) issued to them by the Monday after final exams.
+Students are required to return the book(s) issued to them by the the first business day following final exams.

-A \$7.50 per book fine will be assessed on any book not returned by the Monday after final exams deadline.
+A \$7.50 per book fine will be assessed on any book not returned as previously specified.